Methodology: Where do the figures come from?

 - To be positively assessed is that the participants of the survey are relatively well-balanced in age.
 This at least makes it possible to evaluate whether the prejudice that younger people use online procedures than older people is confirmed.
 However, this can only be done in a few ways, since a clear comparison of the age and form of the application is not included in the survey.

-How did respondents answer the question "How to apply most frequently?"
+How did the respondents ask the question “How do you apply most frequently?” answered?

 According to the survey, 64% of respondents are most likely to apply per eMail, By contrast, only weak 5% of respondents choose the post.
 The reasons given by the respondents for the preferred application form was not part of the survey.